An interview with the casting V.P. for MTV's 'True Life'

 There's been much discussion and speculation about a casting call for Furries to appear on MTV's reality show, True Life.
 The casting VP at the show's producer Asylum Entertainment was nice enough to give 30 minutes to answer questions about it.

 The phone app I used didn't record (I blame an app update), so this is paraphrased from notes.
 I would say that the answers were very, very on-message.
 I did ask personal stuff to make it relatable - perhaps some responses would boil down to "just doing a job", or it might have caused shyness about getting personal.
 (Understandable, considering that the casting call has gotten hate mail.)

 I aimed to ask tough questions, balancing sympathy towards the challenge of putting out professional media with being a Furry fan who's shamelessly obsessed with fursuiting.

-Patch Packrat: Thanks for offering a few minutes out of your day, Erika.
-I work with a lot of young people interested in getting media jobs, so I want to ask you questions that might inform them.
+Patch Packrat: Thanks for offering a few minutes out of your day.
+There are a lot of young people interested in getting media jobs, so I want to ask you questions that might inform them.

 PP: Can you tell me about your job?
 What's your work like?